Commodore Nutt: Last years

 Newspapers reported at least four times that Nutt and Minnie were married.
 They were close friends, but never husband and wife.
 Minnie married a song and dance man who performed on roller skates named Edmund Newell.
 She died while having their baby in 1878.

-One day long after the wedding of the Thumbs, Barnum asked Nutt why he had not married.
+One day, long after the wedding of the Thumbs, Barnum asked Nutt why he had not married.
 "Sir, my fruit is plucked", he said, "I have concluded not to marry until I'm thirty."
 His bride's height was of no concern, he said, but he did "prefer marrying a good, green country girl to anyone else."

 In 1879, Nutt married Miss Lilian Elston of Redwood City, California.
 He had met her while he was touring the American West.
 She was a bit shorter than most women, but not a dwarf.

 After his failures on the West Coast, Nutt went back to New York City.
-He bought a saloon.
-One day, he was caught selling liquor without a license.
-The New York City courts closed his saloon.
+He bought a saloon, which was closed after he was caught selling liquor without a license.
 Nutt was in charge of an amusement area called Rockaway Pier for a time.
 He returned to performing with an act called "Tally-Ho".